Chinese Communist Party

-Mao Zedong continued to be the most influential member of the CCP until his death in 1976.
+Mao Zedong remained the most influential member of the CCP until his death in 1976.
 Under Mao, the party completed its land reform program, launched a series of five-year plans, and eventually split with the Soviet Union.
-Although Mao attempted to purge the party of capitalist and reactionary elements during the Cultural Revolution, after his death, these policies were only briefly continued by the Gang of Four before a less radical faction seized control.
+Although Mao attempted to purge the party of elements deemed capitalist or reactionary during the Cultural Revolution, these policies were only briefly continued by the Gang of Four following his death before a less radical faction seized control.
 During the 1980s, Deng Xiaoping directed the CCP away from Maoist orthodoxy and towards reform and opening up.
-Since the collapse of the Eastern Bloc and the dissolution of the Soviet Union in 1991, the CCP has focused on maintaining its relations with the ruling parties of the remaining communist states.
-The CCP has also established relations with several non-communist parties, including dominant nationalist parties of many developing countries in Africa, Asia and Latin America, as well as social democratic parties in Europe.
+Since the collapse of the Eastern Bloc and the dissolution of the Soviet Union in 1991, the CCP has focused on maintaining its relations with the governing parties of the remaining communist states.
+The CCP has also established relations with several non-communist parties, including dominant nationalist parties of many developing countries in Africa, Asia, and Latin America, as well as social democratic parties in Europe.

-As a Marxist–Leninist party, the Chinese Communist Party is organized based on democratic centralism, a principle that entails open policy discussion on the condition of unity among party members in upholding the agreed-upon decision.
-The highest body of the CCP is the National Congress, convened every fifth year.
+As a communist party, the CCP officially seeks to adapt Marxism–Leninism to Chinese material conditions and present-day circumstances, a process it refers to as socialism with Chinese characteristics.
+The party is organized based on democratic centralism, a principle that entails open policy discussion on the condition of unity among party members in upholding the agreed-upon decision.
+The highest body of the CCP is the National Congress, convened every five years.
 When the National Congress is not in session, the Central Committee is the highest body, but since that body usually only meets once a year, most duties and responsibilities are vested in the Politburo and its Standing Committee.
-Members of the latter are seen as the top leadership of the party and the state.
+Members of the latter are regarded as the party's and the state's top leadership.

 Today the party's leader holds the offices of general secretary (responsible for civilian party duties, also the top rank official), chairman of the Central Military Commission (CMC) (commander-in-chief of the military), and president of China (a largely ceremonial position).
-Because of these posts, the party leader is seen as the country's de facto "paramount leader".
+Because of these posts, the party leader is seen as the country's "paramount leader".
 The current leader is Xi Jinping, who was elected at the 1st Plenary Session of the 18th Central Committee held on 15 November 2012 and has been reelected twice, on 25 October 2017 by the 19th Central Committee and on 10 October 2022 by the 20th Central Committee.